data-bomb/Silica/README.md

 # Running a Silica Listen Server
 The Silica game [https://silicagame.com/news/welcome] was released in May 2023 with only Listen Server capability.
 Dedicated Server support is planned but finding a consistent experience on Listen Servers can be challenging.
 If you would like to host a Listen Server 24/7 then some additional automation is neccessary.

+Note: These mods are for hosts running Listen Servers only.
+Do not attempt to use any of these as a client.
+If you are a host and want to switch to a client then remove all of your MelonLoader Mods before connecting as a client!

 ## Silica Listen Server Requirements
 - 50Mbps upload bandwidth available [https://speedtest.org] (Individual clients use about ~50kbps download bandwidth and ~1,300kbps upload bandwidth)
 - 32GB RAM